tenforwardconsulting/Phonegap-Calendar-Plugin-android/README.md

 ## Adding the Plugin to your project ##

-1) To install the plugin, add calendar.js to your index.html:
+1) To install the plugin, add `calendar.js` to your `index.html` and to your `www` folder:

 `<script type="text/javascript" src="calendar.js"></script>`

-2) Add CalendarPlugin.java to your project in src/com/tenforwardconsulting/phonegap/plugins
+2) Add CalendarPlugin.java to your Android project in `src/com/tenforwardconsulting/phonegap/plugins`

 3) Map the plugin in `res/xml/config.xml`:

    `<plugin name="CalendarPlugin" value="com.tenforwardconsulting.phonegap.plugins.CalendarPlugin"/>`